NixOS/nixops-aws/README.md

 Documentation for the `nixops-aws` plugin is in the [nixops repo](https://github.com/NixOS/nixops)

 The python code is formatted with the latest release of [black](https://black.readthedocs.io/en/stable) and is checked in PR validation.
-See [./.travis.yml](./.travis.yml) for the cmd to run.
+See the `black` target in [ci.yaml](./github/workflows/ci.yaml) for the cmd to run.

 ## Building from source